Moving Cost Guide

 Move typeTypical rangeNotes

-Ranges are estimates for full-service interstate carriers in 2026.
-Actual quotes depend on weight, mileage, packing, valuation, and accessorial fees.
-Peak season (May–September) trends 10–25% higher.
+Editorial estimates for full-service interstate carriers on a typical 1,000-mile lane, reviewed May 2026.
+Actual quotes depend on weight, mileage, packing, valuation, and accessorial fees, and peak season trends toward the high end.

 How long-distance moving cost is calculated